-FY 2016/17 General Fund revenue is projected to total \$177 million compared to budgeted General Fund expenditures of \$179 million.
-After accounting for a transfer in from the newly-created Intergovernmental Transfer (IGT) Fund of \$6 million and a transfer out to the Capital Facilities Fund of \$4 million, the overall net deficit in the General Fund is approximately \$300,000.
+FY 2016/17 General Fund revenue of \$179 million is projected to essentially equal budgeted General Fund expenditures.
+After accounting for a transfer in from the newly-created Intergovernmental Transfer (IGT) Fund of \$6 million and a transfer out to the Capital Facilities Fund of \$8 million, the overall budgeted use of General Fund reserves is approximately \$2 million.
+The budgeted use of reserves for FY 2016/17 results from the one-time purchase of capital equipment and is more than offset by lower than expected reserves use in FY 2015/16.